maxathon2020/State-of-Work/README.md

 # State-of-Work
-Using the state of art for a more customizable pandemic control
+- Using the state of art for a more customizable pandemic control
+- Karl How
+- Tay Choo Chuan